mat490/Godot-ONNX-AI-Models-Loaders/README.md

 After that you will need to use the scons tool to compile inside the godot-cpp folder, then you will need to compile the main project folder (where the SConstruct file provided in this repository (ONNXLoader) is).

 ## How ONNX Loader adjusts the inputs and outputs of each model
-# ONNX Loader in C++: Adjusting Inputs and Outputs

 This C++ program dynamically adjusts the inputs and outputs for each loaded ONNX model.
 Here's an explanation of how it works: